zks0002/fixedpoint/docs/source/FixedPoint.rst

             Number of integer bits to resize to.

         :param int n:
-            Number of fractional bits to resize to
+            Number of fractional bits to resize to.

         :param str rounding:
             Temporary :attr:`~.FixedPoint.rounding` scheme to use.
 Can be